 - Bosch Double Iridium Spark Plugs – The ultra-fine wire design and laser-welded ground electrode deliver premium performance.

 - NGK Iridium IX Spark Plugs – Trivalent metal plating is anti-corrosion, and the iridium tip gives you improved throttle response and high ignitability.

 - Champion Spark Plugs – Cutting-edge innovation sparks the next generation of high performance.

 - Denso Iridium Power Spark Plugs – The world’s smallest center electrode produces a concentrated spark that boosts horsepower and acceleration.

 Don’t let old or failing spark plugs rob your premium vehicle of its performance.
-Check out all the best deals on spark plug replacements by stopping into one of our friendly neighborhood NAPA AUTO PARTS stores or order all the parts you need from the palm of your hand by downloading the NAPA KNOW HOW App today!
+Check out all the best deals on spark plug replacements by stopping into one of our friendly neighborhood NAPA Auto Parts stores or order all the parts you need from the palm of your hand by downloading the NAPA App today!

 Photo courtesy of pxhere.